noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 24/4/2022 20:40 Aurora is forcing a girl that I've known in the house of a man in this period.
 This girl is from south Italy, a girl victim of human trade that was forced to human trade.
 Aurora is forcing her to think about my genitals.

+- 25/4/2022 08:10 Wake up with electroshock torture.
+This torture is always executed at morning.
+The real purposes of this torture is destroy synapses charging them.
+Basically as they are conductor of electricity charging them artificially with direct energy weapons means that they are overloading temperature in my brain and they are burning them.
+As it pass in electricity.